vporton/zondirectory/README.md

 This project Cryptozon allows you to sell e-books and other files for crypto (ETH and/or AR).

+It is like SmashWords e-book sales, a shareware site, Dmoz Web directory at once, but backed with crypto technology and community voting.

 You upload the file permanently and users can find it and download or pay for it, they also can donate to you more than your set price.